wlandau/r-multiverse.github.io/moderators.md

 ```
 To the R-multiverse Administrators:

-I would like to join R-multiverse as a Moderator.
+I would like to join R-multiverse as a moderator.
 Please find my responses below.

 * Full name: ___
 * Pronouns (examples: they/them, she/her, he/him): ___